-Gorman-Rupp: A Fast-Growing Future Dividend King That Keeps 'Pumping' Out The Dividends (NYSE:GRC)
+Gorman-Rupp: A Fast-Growing, Future Dividend King That Keeps 'Pumping' Out The Dividends (NYSE:GRC)

 FactSet long-term growth consensus: 13.0% CAGR

-Ycharts long-term growth consensus: 13.0% CAGR
+YCharts long-term growth consensus: 13.0% CAGR

-Due to the cyclical nature of its business GRC often misses growth forecasts, which means we need to apply a wide margin of error to those consensus estimates to create a realistic growth range on GRC.
+Due to the cyclical nature of its business, GRC often misses growth forecasts, which means we need to apply a wide margin of error to those consensus estimates to create a realistic growth range on GRC.

-growth consensus range: 5% to 18% CAGR
+Growth consensus range: 5% to 18% CAGR

 Why do analysts believe that GRC can maintain faster growth rates as it has in recent years?

-Note: This article was co-produced with Dividend Sensei and edited by Brad Thomas.